-Cactus and succulents are enjoying an overwhelming popularity in the garden design world and even beyond, as their exotic and iconic images appear in pop culture and their fruits and pads are even being made into cocktails, salads and jellies.
+Cactus and succulents are enjoying overwhelming popularity in the garden design world and even beyond as their exotic and iconic images appear in pop culture and their fruits and pads are even being made into cocktails, salads, and even jellies.

-Beginning and experienced gardeners start out with a few tiny cactus or succulents in containers, just for the novelty.
+Beginning and experienced gardeners start out with a few tiny cactus or succulents in containers just for the novelty.
 Something hooks them—maybe the intrigue of the plants' low maintenance or their amazing forms and patterns.
-If you live in a... cactus-friendly region, which is much of western North America, Central America, and South America, it's hard not to notice that these hardy plants can be incorporated into a landscape.
+If you live in a cactus-friendly region, which is much of western North America, Central America, and South America, it is hard not to notice that these hardy plants can be incorporated into a landscape.

 Blue Flame Cactus

-Design Ideas: Like many cactus,... blue flame is stunning staged with gravel mix and rocks in a container.
-If you live in a region that can support it in-ground, this cactus can be the focal point of a drought tolerant or cactus and succulent garden.
+Like many cacti, blue flame is stunningly staged with gravel mix and rocks in a container.
+If you live in a region that can support it in-ground, this cactus can be the focal point of a drought-tolerant cactus or succulent garden.

-Flowers: Ivory white cup-shaped flowers that open during the day and close in the evening.
-Fruits are edible, although somewhat acidic.
+Candelabra cacti (Myrtillocactus cochal) is a small tree-sized cactus, it can reach about 10 feet high and wide.
+It has ivory white cup-shaped flowers that open during the day and close in the evening.
+The fruits are edible, although somewhat acidic.

 Claret Cup Cactus